al2wyw/Spring-CXF/README.md

 RESTful web service using Apache Cfx and Spring(com.techiekernel.*)

-RESTful web service using Apache SpringMVC and Spring(xpadro.tutorial.rest.*)
+RESTful web service using Apache SpringMVC and Spring and MyBatis(xpadro.tutorial.rest.*)